radj307/ARRCON/README.md

 # Usage
-Open a terminal in the location where you placed the executable, and run `arrcon --help` for usage instructions.
+Open a terminal in the location where you placed the executable, and run `ARRCON --help` for usage instructions.
 Additional documentation is available below, but it may be out of date.

 ## Modes